 Looking for a small Farm/Dojo

 Feel free to share

-After quite some years with lots of movement, I am looking for a small farm (or something similar) where I can establish a living/working space/base.
+After quite some years of artistic and activist work, various collaborations, research and time to hopefully embody, am now looking for a small farm (or something similar) where I can initiate, facilitate and gather forces and the like-minded, share, and establish a living/working space/base.

 I hope that the description below will give you a context and a framework.